Chordoma is a rare type of bone cancer.

 CT (computerised tomography) scan

 A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes 10-30 minutes.
-CT scans use small amounts of radiation, which will be very unlikely to harm you or anyone you come into contact with.
+CT scans use small amounts of radiation, which are very unlikely to harm you or anyone you come into contact with.

 You may be given an injection of a dye, which allows particular areas of the inside of the body to be seen more clearly.
 For a few minutes, this may make you feel hot all over.
 If you are allergic to iodine or have asthma, you could have a more serious reaction to the injection, so it is important to let your doctor know beforehand.